leklab/RNAseq/README.md

 ```
 These were saved into module collection `star` by `module save star`

-# Building indeces for STAR and RSEM
+# Building indices for STAR and RSEM

 This has to be done only once per genome.
 Scripts `makeRSEMindex.sh` and `makeSTARindex.sh` were used.